Back to Connecticut

 Who It Names or Affects

-• People convicted of crimes and sentenced to incarceration or under supervision after release.
+• People convicted of crimes who were sentenced to incarceration or are under probation, parole, or correctional supervision.

 Terms To Know